 Com 328.
 Cross-Cultural Communication.
-Perspective on cross-cultural communications including culture-bound assumptions, communication and understanding; crosscultural analysis of values, beliefs, languages, and non-verbal communication and their impact.
-Prerequisite: Junior or senior standing.
-Not open to students who have taken Com 162.
+Perspectives on cross-cultural communication, including culture-bound assumptions, cross-cultural analysis of values, beliefs, verbal and non-verbal communication and their impact.
 Satisfies Other Cultures LADR.

 Com 330.
 Communication Research and Methodology.
-Examines the empirical side of the communications field and its literature, exploring research designs, methods, and technologies and the empirical literature of communication research.
-Prerequisite: Junior or senior standing.
+Examines the empirical side of the communication field and its literature, exploring research designs, methods, and technologies and the empirical literature of communication research.
+Prerequisite: 212 and junior or senior standing.